jerryhgladinet/docs/install/source/chapter12.rst

 The secondary database (for more volatile data) can be either MySQL Database or Micrsoft SQL Database.

 To split the database, first create a new database that will be used to store the volatile information.
 Create a database user and allow this user full access to the database (equivalent to db_owner).
-Once the database and user are created, sign into the CentreStack management console as the cluster admin and navigate to Cluster Control Panel > Settings > Change Log.
+Once the database and user are created, sign into the |prodname| management console as the cluster admin and navigate to Cluster Control Panel > Settings > Change Log.
 Update the "Logging DB Connection String" setting using an appropriate connection string:

 .. image:: _static/image063.png